 Three-Point | Stock, barrel, and near receiver | Weapon retention and support |

-Step 4: Adjust the Length
+Step 4: Adjust the Sling for Shooting Stability

 Regular maintenance of your sling helps it remain in good condition.